lightwaver/MvvMCrossLinkerPleaseIncludeGenerator/README.md

 The problem starts when using the Linker and MVVMCross or another MvvM Pattern Framework.
 There you only reference Methods and properties from the ui by using it in the MvxBind - so no compiled code references the used properties from the sdk and so the linker removes it.

+Here you can find more information about the Linker-topic: https://docs.microsoft.com/en-us/xamarin/android/deploy-test/linker

 ## The solution